-Minnesota is one of the healthiest states in the country.
-However, a statewide assessment has found that not all Minnesotans have the same chances to be healthy.
-Those with less money, and populations of color and American Indians, consistently have less opportunity for health and experience worse health outcomes.
+A statewide health assessment has found that not all people in Minnesota have the same chance to be healthy.
+People of color and American Indians, people with disabilities, people living in poverty, and members of the LGBTQ community have less opportunity for health and experience worse health outcomes in Minnesota.

 Questions?
 Contact firstname.lastname@example.org